borgbackup/borg/docs/faq.rst

     Yes, everything is encrypted before leaving the local machine.

 If a backup stops mid-way, does the already-backed-up data stay there?
 I.e. does Attic resume backups?
-    Yes, during a backup a special checkpoint archive named ``<archive-name>.snapshot`` is saved every 5 minutes containing all the data backed-up until that point.
+    Yes, during a backup a special checkpoint archive named ``<archive-name>.checkpoint`` is saved every 5 minutes containing all the data backed-up until that point.
 This means that at most 5 minutes worth of data needs to be retransmitted if a backup needs to be restarted.